 How to Cope with a Diabetic Dog

 If you are like most pet owners, you probably are unaware that dogs and cats can develop diabetes.
 Until my own dog was diagnosed, I had never heard of diabetes in pets.
-Diabetes mellitus (fancy medical term) is actually quite common in dogs, particularly females and obese dogs, and generally develops between 6 and 9 years of age.
+Diabetes mellitus (fancy medical term) is actually quite common in dogs, particularly females and obese dogs, and generally develops between six and nine years of age.
 Some breeds have more incidences of diabetes, such as poodles, German shepherds, golden retrievers, keeshonds, cairn terriers, dachshunds, schnauzers, even my miniature pincher, but all breeds can be affected.
 Although diabetes is manageable, just like in humans, it can be a challenge.

 What is diabetes?